-shocks (largely preference and technology shocks), which account for more than 70% of output variability, with a limited role for global variables.
+Business cycle fluctuations at the beginning of the sample are mostly driven by domestic shocks (largely preference and technology shocks), which account for more than 70% of output variability, with a limited role for global variables.
 The situation strongly reverses by the end of the sample: now Korean business cycles are driven by global shocks (with a share equal to 70%), with a smaller role for domestic innovations.

-As expected, consumption expenditures are still dominated by domestic shocks, mostly by consumers' preferences, but the influence of global drivers has rapidly increased over the sample, accounting for almost half of the variance by the end of the sample.
+As expected, consumption expenditures are still dominated by domestic shocks, mostly to consumers' preferences, but the influence of global drivers has rapidly increased over the sample, accounting for almost half of the variance by the end of the sample.